CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 Clarifying fields act as **transition maps** between patches.

 This is why TS is manifold‑structured, even if Path A does not explicitly use manifold terminology.

+Although TS can be described geometrically, Path A does not require explicit manifold computation.
+Path A operates through deterministic category selection, clarifying-field refinement, and identity stabilization.
+The geometric language is a conceptual model of how meaning emerges, not a requirement for implementation.
+Path B, which handles multi-topic continuity and long-horizon reasoning, benefits more directly from manifold framing because it stitches multiple identity patches into coherent regions of thought.

 ---